Carreau/ipython-wiki/IPEP-25:-Registry-of-installed-kernels.md

 * language: The programming language which this kernel runs.
 This will be stored in notebook metadata.
 * codemirror_mode (optional): The codemirror mode to use for code in this language.
 This need only be provided if it is different from language.
 * (TBD: mimetype? pygments_lexer?)

+#New APIs

+The APIs will be in `IPython.kernel`.
+A new module will provide a `KernelSpec` class, instances of which have attributes matching the keys in kernel.json, along with a `kernel_directory` attribute providing the path to the kernel directory.
+This module will also have functions to list available kernels and retrieve a kernel by name.

+KernelManager will gain a `kernel_spec` attribute, referring to `KernelSpec` instances, and be refactored to use this to launch kernels.
+It will not be configurable, because a single process may well instantiate multiple `KernelManager`s with different kernels.
+The configurable `kernel_cmd` will remain for backwards compatibility, and override `kernel_spec` when set, although this will issue a warning.

+#The Native Kernel

+The kernel named `python2` or `python3`, corresponding to the Python version in the parent process, will be treated specially.
+It will always be available, even if its kernel directory is removed.
+Its `argv` will be overridden to use the same Python executable as the parent process; this means that a notebook server started in a virtualenv will start its native kernels in that virtualenv.

+The kernel name `python` will be special cased as an alias to the native kernel.